 Expert advice on taking control of your estate

-It’s often tempting to put off making a will, but if you die without leaving a will your estate is subject to the rules of intestacy, under which:
+It’s often tempting to put off making a Will, but if you die without leaving a Will your estate is subject to the rules of intestacy, under which:

-- If you are living together but not married/in a civil partnership and die intestate, your partner will not automatically benefit
+- If you are living together but not married/in a civil partnership and die intestate, your partner will not automatically benefit.

-- You can appoint guardians for your children’s welfare
+- Appointing guardians for your children’s welfare.

-- You can include trusts to provide flexible inheritance
+- Including Trusts to provide flexible inheritance.

-- What’s the likely overall value of your estate? – this determines if your estate will be liable for inheritance tax
+- What’s the likely overall value of your estate? – this determines if your estate will be liable for Inheritance Tax.

-- Who would you like to appoint as executors to your will?
+- Who would you like to appoint as executors to your Will?

 - Do you wish to be buried or cremated?

 - Do you want to leave gifts of money and specific items?